hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

+To make life easy, we just deal with one-dimensional piles.
 Zoom in on a patch of sand pile centred at $x$, width $w$, small enough that both the standing and rolling layer have constant slope, $m$ and
 $\kappa$ respectively.